 - Students are expected to practice with the Home Teacher 6 or 7 days a week.
 “Only practice on the days that you eat,” says Dr. Suzuki.

 - The Home Teacher – the family member who is going to practice daily with the child – attends four to six sessions of Home Teacher Training before the child starts on the instrument.
-This includes 4 sessions with other parents and two lessons learning the basics of your child’s instrument for children aged 8 and younger.
+This includes 4 sessions with other parents and two lessons learning the basics of your child’s instrument for parents of children aged 8 and younger.
+The Home Teacher works together with the teacher so that lessons are tailored to the individual student’s learning style, personal gifts and interests.

 - The Home teacher attends weekly lessons and biweekly Suzuki group classes with the child.
 We don’t learn to speak by talking to ourselves; in the same way, the interactive nature of Suzuki group classes are a vital part of the Suzuki education.
 We use games and interactive activities to learn how to make music together.
 We like to have fun learning!

 - We celebrate our learning through concerts, where family and friends can applaud our achievements.
-Students perform in a minimum of three concerts a year.
+Students perform in a minimum of three concerts a year: the December Interfaith Holiday concert, the Solo and Chamber concert in February or March, and the year-end Suzuki String Serenade benefit concert.

 - We ask families to think in terms of a two-year commitment to the program.
 Your child probably did not speak in perfect sentences after one year; in the same way, it takes at least two years to reveal the true progress your child is capable of on an instrument.